Tips For Preserving Evidence In A Personal Injury Case

 How Evidence Affects An Injury Case

-Once you’ve been hurt in an accident, providing the jury with evience can help you significantly in terms of reaching your result as quickly and efficiently as possible.
+Once you’ve been hurt in an accident, providing the jury with evidence can help you significantly in terms of reaching your result as quickly and efficiently as possible.
 In some cases, it can even help you resolve a case without having to go to trial!
 If the opposing party examines your evidence and is convinced you have a strong case, they are more likely to offer you a fair settlement offer beforehand to avoid a costly and lengthy court trial.
 However, if they believe you do not have a strong case, they may take their chances at court to try to get away with paying you much less than you deserve.
-For that reason, our Las Vegas car accident lawyer has composed this guide on tips for preserving your evidence:
+For that reason, we have composed this guide on tips for preserving your evidence:

 Write Everything Down!